-TENTS FOR THE VOUNTEERS.
-THE subscriber keeps constantly on hand and

-Any number, from 1 to 1,000, of the best, and most improved styles can be supplied as fast as needed.
-N. B. Officer's tents made to order and warranted to S. A. MYERS,
+THE subscriber keeps constantly on hand and manufactures to order WALL, SIBLEY, BELL AND Any number, from 1 to 1,000, of the best and most improved styles can be supplied as fast as needed.
+N. B. Officer's tents made to order and warranted to oct.
+3, 1861.

-Supt.
-H. M. A.

-Corner Main and Pearl street TOURNIP SEED.
+S. A. MYEBS, Corner Main and Pearl street, TURNIP SEED.

-Large Flat Dutch Turnip Seed, Red Top Turnip, Large Norfolk.
-Large Mammoth (from this county,) And other kinds of Turnip seed,-PESCUD'S Drug Store.
-76-tf.
-For sale at
+TURNIP SEED.
+Large Flat Dutch Turnip Seed, Red Top Turnip, Large Norfolk, Large Mammoth (from this county,) And other kinds of Turnip seed For sale at PESCUD'S Drug Store.